 If you're planning to attend a PUSA concert, here are some tips to make the most of your experience:

 Third, know the lyrics.
-PUSA's songs are full of clever and quirky lyrics, and singing along is a great way to show your appreciation for the band.
+Still, pUSA's songs are full of clever and quirky lyrics, and singing along is a great way to show your appreciation for the band.
 Before the concert, take some time to familiarize yourself with the lyrics of your favorite PUSA songs.
 This will enhance your enjoyment of the show and allow you to participate in the communal singalongs that often occur at PUSA concerts.

 FAQ